 1. Use the dedicated feature in iOS 7

-Apple has been kind enough to implement this feature into their newest iteration of their operating system. iOS 7 users can turn background data on or off from the settings.
-In order to do this, just run over “Settings“, then tap the “Cellular” icon.
+Apple has been kind enough to implement this feature into the newest iteration of their operating system. iOS 7 users can turn background data on or off from the settings.
+In order to do this, just run over “Settings,” then tap the “Cellular” icon.
 Here, you can turn on or off the 3G/4G LTE or Data Roaming functions, and if you swipe to the bottom of the screen, you will see a list of apps that usually connect to cell data.

 2. Disable “Fetch New Data”

 Although not too much data is spent on checking your email accounts, you can still save a few MB by turning this feature off.
-Your iOS device (iOS 7 or older) will sync your email, contact and calendar on a regular basis, ranging from every 15 minutes to an hour.
-If you have this feature at the lowest setting, try turning it to “Manual” and you might save up on cell data.
+Your iOS device (iOS 7 or older) will sync your email, contact, and calendar on a regular basis, ranging from every 15 minutes to an hour.
+If you have this feature at the lowest setting, try turning it to “Manual,” and you might save up on cell data.

 Modifying this feature is pretty straightforward, just navigate to “Settings,” then tap on “Mail, Contacts, and Calendars” and look for the “Fetch New Data” option.
 Tap on it and it will open a new window where you have different intervals that it should sync.
 From here, select “Manual” and you are all done.